radixdlt/radixdlt-javascript/packages/application/README.md

 ```

 Above code assumes you have a wallet.
 Looking for wallet creation?
-> 💡 Please see [README of `radixdlt/account`](../account/README) for detailed documentation about getting started with a wallet.
+> 💡 Please see [README of `radixdlt/account`](../account/README) for a detailed documentation about getting started with a wallet.

 # Table of Contents
 <!-- MarkdownTOC autolink="true" -->